 There is a record number of American workers leaving their old jobs for new ones.
 And the biggest reason?
 Better benefits!
-This is a problem for all employers, but it’s particularly concerning for higher education.
+Finding the best health benefits Finding the best health benefits is is a problem for all employers, but it’s particularly concerning for higher education.

 Forbes calculates the economic impact on colleges and universities due to Covid-19 to be over $120 billion.
 Yet with tuition costs up 54% on average over the past 10 years, the need to stay competitive in terms of faculty and staff has never been more important.
 It’s very difficult to expect students to pay more but get less.